V-Sekai/manuals/decisions/20240715-vrchat-networking-mental-model.md

-# Proposed: Create a Mental Model of VRChat Networking
+# Proposed: Create a Conceptual Model of VRChat Networking

 ## The Context